hickford/xkb-keyboard-layouts-for-chrome-os/README.md

 ## See also

-https://github.com/google/extra-keyboards-for-chrome-os offers individual extensions for several layouts, some from XKB, others original.
+https://github.com/google/extra-keyboards-for-chrome-os offers individual extensions for several layouts, including some from XKB.